Tuesday, January 09, 2024

 Step 8 Save the visual

-Finally, your Metric visual is ready.
-Click save button to save the visual.
+Finally, your Goals visual is ready.
+Click Save to save the report.

 Pros